0xRomain/hello-scone/readme.md

     - error: `exec /usr/local/bin/node: exec format error`
     - note: seems to be linked to the fact that i build my docker image on a macbook m1
     - solution: ?

+## Improvement proposal

+- Could be good when deploying the app to have the possibility to choose the iexec.json file.
+Like that we can test easly form the same repo with and without sconify.